 If this is the case, then it might stand to reason that probiotics to correct these gut flora imbalances could treat or prevent the psychiatric disorders they might cause.
 Although more research needs to be done, these results are very interesting.

 Probiotics are well regarded for their ability to assist people maintain and improve their immune systems, digestive and uro-genital health.
 They are recommended both for healthy individuals, and for those who suffer from conditions like Candida Related Complex, diarrhea, IBS, yeast infections, or bacterial vaginosis.
 I also highly recommend that people taking antibiotics use probiotic supplements to restore the colonies if bacteria that are destroyed by their treatment.

-If you’re looking for a high quality probiotic to restore healthy gut function and boost your immune system, there are a few that I recommend.
-You can find the updated list on the recommended products page.
+If you’re looking for a high quality probiotic to restore healthy gut function and boost your immune system, I recommend the Balance ONE Probiotic.

 Moving beyond the gut and exploring the effects of probiotics on the central nervous system and behavior is the future of probiotic research.
 Emerging evidence shows that specific intestinal flora can affect things like anxiety, stress and mood, and this could eventually lead to the development of alternatives to traditional pharmacological therapies.
 The possibilities of probiotics for mental health are being eagerly investigated by scientists around the world.